axie0320/15-418-Project/README.md

 <br><br>

 ## **Summary**
+We are going to create and optimize parallel implementations of matrix inversion.
+We plan on parallelizing key matrix decomposition/eliminations algorithms that will ultimately allow us to parallelize matrix inversion.

+<br><br>
 ---
 The goal of this project is to parallelize various implementaitons of inversing a matrix and analyze their performance trade-offs.
 There are two approaches of interest we will specifically focus on: matrix inversion through LU Decomposition and Gauss-Jordan Elimination.
 <br><br>

 ## **Background**
 ---

 ## **The Challenge**